TusharAGosavi/TagEcohub/src/pages/index.md

         there is for sale, with the full price going to the artist.
   heading: What we offer
   description: >
-    EcoBrew is the ultimate spot for eco-conscious individuals who want to learn about the origin of their products and support the communities that produce them.
+    EcoHub is the ultimate spot for eco-conscious individuals who want to learn about the origin of their products and support the communities that produce them.
     We take sustainability seriously and we’re glad to pass that knowledge to anyone.